-You’ll see some that are running around playing with every kid they see, and you’ll see some that are hanging out by themselves, away from the ruckus.
-I was that kid hanging out a mile away from everyone else.
+You’ll see some that are running around playing with every kid on the playground, and you’ll see some that are hanging out by themselves, away from the commotion.
+I was that kid hanging out a mile out from everyone else.

-In fact, this past weekend we took our 11-month-old son to a music class.
+We once took our 11-month-old son to a music class.
 All of the older kids aggregated right in front of the music teacher.
-We could easily spot the ones that weren’t comfortable dancing among the ones that danced their little hearts out.
+We could easily spot those who weren’t comfortable dancing among those who danced their little hearts out.

 That moment in time, and those four words, really did a number on me.
 My therapist tells me I need to let go, but what does she know?!

-Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can just imagine how nice of a home social anxiety found in me.
+Fast forward to some circumstances that made my parents home-school me from the time I was 13 up until I went off to college, and you can imagine how nice of a home social anxiety found in me.

 I went to college not being able to raise my hand in class to ask a simple question.
 Let that sink in.
 I wasn’t ABLE to ask a question in front of people.

 I studied a lot, got the highest honours, completed three internships before graduation, and immediately got a full-time entry-level job as a Financial Analyst.

 I credit my introverted nature for keeping me focused all those years, but I severely lacked social skills when I entered the workforce.